I know most of my blog-readers will hate me for this title.

 Ladakh On Jawa: In Pictures

 One of the biggest and least untouched Glaciers of the Indian Himalayas – Drang Drung.
 As per google, Drang Drung is the largest glacier in Ladakh, other than the Siachen Glacier.
-You can find it near the Pensi La mountain pass at the Kargil – Zanaskar Road, that I recently did.
+You can find it near the Pensi La mountain pass at the Kargil – Zanskar Road, which I recently did.

 Read More about the journey here: Keylong to Kargil Zanskar Itinerary